 Forage! is the Society of Ethnobiology’s newest venue for gathering ideas and knowledge, fostering the ethnobiological community and movements.
 We encourage members to submit content from all expressive dimensions including intellectual, creative, and activist ones (e.g., art, stories, literature, poetry, pictures).
 Board members from the Society moderate the blog.
-We invite all SOE members to submit blog posts here: firstname.lastname@example.org.
+We invite all SOE members and the general public to submit blog posts here: firstname.lastname@example.org.
 We welcome comments from members and the general public.

 When I first began writing this, I wanted it to be engaging, informative, and related directly to my research regarding the depletion and conservation of the revered Peyote (Lophophora williamsii) cactus.

 In January I posted about Landscape for Life, a curriculum to increase awareness among homeowners about how their landscaping practices impact the environment.
 This post is about my efforts to reduce our own environmental impact by converting our three acres from mostly lawn to mostly woods.
 This is a chronicle of what went well and what I wish I’d done differently along with some musings about the project.